Netflix/metaflow-ui/plugin-api/README.md

 ## How to

-Here is 3 different ways to use plugin API file.
+Here are three different ways to use the plugin API file.

 1. Add MetaflowPluginAPI.js to your plugin folder.
 Don't forget to refer to it like: